pierresebastien/Wedding-UI/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.19-3.

+## Prerequisites

+This project requires [npm](https://www.npmjs.com/) to work.

+It also requires the API project since it does not support yet stubs/mocks.

+## Developement environment

+- Install `angular-cli` with Nodejs : `npm install -g angular-cli`
+- Run `npm install` to automatically get npm packages and typings
+- Run `npm install -g PACKAGE-NAME` to install new npm package globally

+### TSLint

+This project is using TSLint to keep a clean code and share guidelines (Work in progress).

+Run `npm run lint` in the `src` directory to scan each file.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.